sanity-io/assist/plugin/README.md

 An example instruction attached to this field could be:
 `Given <Document field: Title> suggest a related article`

-Running it would use the `article-index` to find an related article based on the current document title.
+Running it would use the `article-index` to find a related article based on the current document title.

 ### Troubleshooting

-There are limits to how much text the AI can process when processing an instruction.
-Under the hood, the AI Assist will add information about your schema, which adds to what's commonly referred to as “the context window.”
+There are limits to how much text the assistant can handle when processing an instruction.
+Under the hood, AI Assist will add information about your schema, which adds to what's commonly referred to as “the context window.”

 If you have a very large schema (that is, many document and field types), it can be necessary to exclude types to limit how much of the context window is used for the schema itself.

-We recommend excluding any and all types which rarely would benefit from automated workflows.
+We recommend excluding any and all types that aren't likely to benefit from automated workflows.
 A quick win is typically to exclude array types.
 It can be a good idea to exclude most non-block types from Portable Text arrays.
-This will ensure that the Sanity Assist outputs mostly formatted text.
+This will ensure that AI Assist outputs mostly formatted text.

 It is also possible to exclude fields/types when creating an instruction.
 See [Field and type filters](#field-and-type-filters) for more.